-Three problem sets will be distributed throughout the quarter.
-Problem set 1 will cover Industrylevel Trade Theory, problem set 2 Firm-level Trade Theory and problem set 3 Global Production.
-The problem sets will ask you to derive main aspects of models covered in class, or related extensions.
-Each problem set is given out at the beginning of the according topic block (Oct 4/Oct 23/Nov 13) and due upon conclusion of the according topic block (Oct 18/Nov 8/Dec 6).
+Three problem sets will be distributed for the first three blocks of the quarter.
+The problem sets ask you derive key aspects of trade models that likely inform and discipline empirical work on related topics.
+Problem set 1 will cover Industry-level Trade Theory, problem set 2 Firm-level Trade Theory and problem set 3 Global Production.
+Each problem set is given out close to the beginning of the according topic block (April 7, April 23 and May 12) and due upon conclusion of the according topic block (April 21, May 7, May 28).
 Also see the Class Schedule for dates.

-6 Oral presentation
+6 Project presentation

 The last week of class will be devoted to student presentations.
-In groups of two, students will choose a recent research paper at the frontier of research in international trade.
-For this purpose, you will propose a paper of your choice by Monday, November 19 at 5pm.
-In rare cases, I may ask you to select another paper by Wednesday, November 21.
-The paper presentation should explain the paper's main insights in a style similar to a seminar.
-Ideally, students will conclude with ideas for own follow-up research.
-A presentation should be based on slides as if you were presenting your own work.
+By yourself or in groups of two or three, you will choose a recent research paper at the frontier of research in international trade and use work of your own to replicate or go beyond the paper you present.
+For this purpose, you will propose a paper of your choice by Monday, May 25 at 5pm.
+In rare cases, I may ask you to select another paper by Wednesday, May 27.
+The paper presentation should explain the paper's main insights in a style similar to a seminar and emphasize your own research work beyond the paper you present.
+Ideally, you will conclude with ideas for serious own follow-up research.
+The presentation should be based on slides.